charlesglucas/sugar_dms/README.md

   - `R`, the number of realizations of the Monte Carlo vector;
   - `sigma`, the noise level which is estimated by default.

-Here is an example with not default parameters:
+Here is an example with non-default parameters:
 ```
 param.R = 5; param.sigma = 0.1;
 [Lambda,~] = bfgs_sugar_dms(image, param);